Nick Rosen (American filmmaker)

 Nick Rosen (born 21 August 1974) is an American filmmaker living in Colorado.
 He is a partner, writer, and producer at Sender Films.
-He is the director, with his partner Peter Mortimer, of the Emmy-winning documentary films The Alpinist and Valley Uprising and the National Geographic series, First Ascent, and a co-creator of the REEL ROCK Film Tour.
+He is the director, with his partner Peter Mortimer, of feature documentary films including The Dark Wizard, The Alpinist and Valley Uprising and the National Geographic series, First Ascent, and a co-creator of the REEL ROCK Film Tour.

 Biography

 Rosen was born in Quebec, Canada.
 He attended Colorado College graduating with a B.A. in political science.
 He later attended the Columbia University School of International and Public Affairs, receiving his masters.
 He had a ten-year career as a freelance journalist working for various publications such as LA Weekly and Boulder Weekly.
 Nick began working as a writer/producer/director with Sender Films in 2005.

 Nick has also developed a career as on-screen talent, starring in the yoga documentary, 'Enlighten Up!'
 (2008).